Toyota: Safety-related misconduct by Daihatsu

-In April 2023, it was revealed that Toyota subsidiary Daihatsu had cheated by rigging some models to perform better in crash tests than actual production cars.
+On 28 April 2023, it was revealed that Toyota subsidiary Daihatsu had cheated by rigging some models to perform better in crash tests than actual production cars.
 The vehicles in question had a notch in the interior panel of the front door which avoided the possibility of the collision creating a sharp edge that could have injured an occupant when the side airbag deployed.
 This notch was present on the tested vehicles but not on vehicles sold to the public.

-The issue affected four models, the Toyota Yaris Ativ (also known as the Vios), Perodua Axia, Toyota Agya, and an undisclosed upcoming product.
+According to the announcement, the affected models were the Perodua Axia sold by its local joint venture by Perodua, the Toyota Agya and Toyota Yaris Ativ (also known as the Vios) sold under the Toyota brand, Daihatsu was responsible for everything from development to certification testing, and the vehicles in question were those that had been in production in Thailand, Malaysia, and Indonesia, and an undisclosed upcoming product.
 No recall was conducted over the issue.

-In December 2023, Daihatsu halted shipments of 64 models, including two dozens branded as Toyota, after safety investigations uncovered misconduct far greater in scope than previously expected.
+On 20 December 2023, Daihatsu halted shipments of 64 models, including two dozens branded as Toyota, after safety investigations uncovered misconduct far greater in scope than previously expected.
 In some models, the test speeds and results of headrest impact tests were falsified.
 In models such as the TownAce and Pixis Joy, the airbag control unit used in testing was different from the part installed on vehicles sold to the public.
 Affected markets included Japan as well as Bolivia, Cambodia, Chile, Ecuador, Indonesia, Malaysia, Mexico, Peru, Thailand, Uruguay, and Vietnam.
+On the same day a total of 174 frauds were discovered across 25 new test items.
+Daihatsu suspended shipments of all models sold domestically and internationally on the same day.

+On 16 January 2024, the Ministry of Land, Infrastructure, Transport and Tourism announced its intention to revoke the requirement for mass production of three models under the Road Transport Vehicle Act, citing particularly egregious fraudulent activities.
+These models included the Daihatsu Gran Max Truck and its OEM counterparts: the Toyota TownAce Truck and the Mazda Bongo Truck.

-On January 29, 2024, Koji Sato publicly apologized to customers, dealers and suppliers for the flawed testing.
+On 29 January 2024, Koji Sato publicly apologized to customers, dealers and suppliers for the flawed testing.